-Upon completion of the 45-day public review period, written responses to comments on environmental issues discussed in the Draft EIR will be prepared.
-Information and comments will be incorporated into the Final EIR, as appropriate.
+Upon completion of the 45-day public review period, written responses to comments on environmental issues discussed in the Draft EIR will be were prepared.
+Section 6 of this Final EIR provides a summary of the comments received, while the complete list of comment letters and responses are provided in Appendix E. Information and comments will be have been incorporated into the Final EIR, as appropriate.